Zalakshah786/food_hub/README.md

 - The navbar changes based on the user's login status.
 - Guests see Login and Register links, while logged-in users see Dashboard and Logout links.

+### Future Expansion:
+1.**Place an Order for Dishes**
+   - Allow users to place orders for dishes directly through the platform.

+2. **Chef Dashboard for Managing Orders**
+   - Provide chefs with a dashboard to manage orders and track their status.

+3. **Online Payment Integrations**
+   - Integrate online payment gateways for seamless transactions.

+4. **Weekly Recipe Recommendations**
+   - Offer users personalized weekly recipe recommendations based on their preferences.

+### Usage Application:
+1. **Register and Login**
+   - Register a new account or log in with an existing account.

+2. **Explore Recipes and Chefs**
+   - Browse through the available recipes and chef profiles.

+3. **Leave Comments and Ratings**
+   - Leave comments and ratings on chef profiles.

+4. **Manage Chef Profiles and Dishes**
+   - Chefs can create, edit, and delete their profiles and dishes.

+5. **Submit Collaboration Requests**
+   - Users can submit collaboration requests through the contact form.
+   -
 ## Verification and Validation

 ### Steps to Verify the Deployed Version Matches the Development Version